troldal/OpenXLSX/README.md

 ### (aral-matrix) 19 December 2024 - XLStyles enhancement to address issues #304 and #305 - artificial ordering of XML elements
 * In order to address https://github.com/troldal/OpenXLSX/issues/304 and https://github.com/troldal/OpenXLSX/issues/305, some XLStyles classes now support a strict predefined XML element node order

-Note: For now, this only concerns the reported nodes ```XLBorder``` and ```XLCellFormat```.
-The implementation uses a const class member array ```m_nodeOrder``` of type ```std::string_view```, which will allow relatively easy extension to other classes when discovered that MS Office expects a fixed XML node sequence.

-### (aral-matrix) 18 December 2024 - Bugfix for Issue #283 - shared strings cache was not cleared upon XLDocument::Close
-* BUGFIX XLDocument::close: shared strings cache is now being cleared on doc close, this addresses issue https://github.com/troldal/OpenXLSX/issues/283
-* zippy.hpp minor bugfix in ZipArchive::Close: m_IsOpen was not set to false
-* Demo10: improved borders demo
-* XLStyles: XLDataBarColor::setTheme now supports parameter ```XLDeleteProperty == XLInvalidUInt32 == 0xffffffff``` to delete the theme attribute from XML.
-This was necessary because even an empty ```theme=""``` attribute affects formatting.
-* XLStyles appendAndGetAttribute / appendAndSetAttribute: removed a redundant check for ```not node.empty()```

-### (aral-matrix) 17 December 2024 - Added exemplary use of XLBorder to Examples/Demo10.cpp
-* in response to https://github.com/troldal/OpenXLSX/issues/309, added use of XLBorder to Demo10

-**CAUTION**: Until resolution of https://github.com/troldal/OpenXLSX/issues/304, MS Office may refuse to open a file created with such a formatting due to an unnecessary restriction on the sequence of XML elements (borders).

-### (aral-matrix) 15 December 2024 - Bugfix for Issues 306 and #297, default-disable XLDocument & XLStyles warnings about unsupported tags (#296)

-* BUGFIX: document relationships in ```xl/_rels/workbook.xml.rels``` should again open without errors for both relative (to ```xl/``` folder) and absolute archive paths
-* warnings about unsupported archive contents and styles elements are now disabled by default and can be enabled using XLDocument::showWarnings() prior to opening an XLSX file

-### (aral-matrix) 09 December 2024 - Bugfix for XLDateTime (hopefully final ;)

-Reviewed the XLDateTime code in response to https://github.com/troldal/OpenXLSX/issues/299 and fixed a bug that I think I may have introduced myself.
-Apologies, dates should now correctly construct from ```double```, ```struct tm``` and ```time_t``` and convert back to ```struct tm```.

 ## Change history